 Athletic and Recreational Facilities.
 Wilfred C. Tyler Gymnasium houses the basketball courts and weight rooms for athletes.
-As the result of a grant from Blue Cross Blue Shield Foundation of Mississippi, a Wellness Center was constructed in the summer of 2014.
+As the result of a grant from the Blue Cross Blue Shield Foundation of Mississippi, a Wellness Center was constructed in the summer of 2014.
 This 7,800 square foot addition contains fifty different pieces of exercise equipment giving students access to a variety of physical exercises.
 The College's Blue Motion Health and Wellness facility features space for exercise classes as well as space for nutrition and healthy lifestyle classes.
 Athletic offices are located in the Johnnie Armstrong Gal-ry and Simmons Field House.

-Blue Mountain College's field of dreams became a reality in 2017, with the opening of our Sportsplex.
-The facility currently hosts baseball, softball, soccer, as well as a golf driving range and weight lifting facility
+Blue Mountain College's field of dreams became a reality in 2017, with the opening of the Sportsplex.
+The facility currently hosts baseball, softball, soccer and volleyball, as well as a golf driving range and a weight lifting facility.

-The Blue Mountain College Fitness Trail leads runners and walkers through the beautiful wooded area and intramural facility of campus, allowing an eastward view of the BMC Sportsplex.
-The 5.2-mile trail was funded by Blue Cross/Blue Shield Foundation of Mississippi.
+The Blue Mountain College Fitness Trail leads runners and walkers through the beautiful wooded area and the campus intramural facility, allowing an eastward view of the BMC Sportsplex.
+The 5.2-mile trail was funded by the Blue Cross/Blue Shield Foundation of Mississippi.

-The former gym located behind the Southplex residence hall was converted into an indoor practice facility in 2014 for the baseball and softball teams.
+In 2014, the former gym located behind the Southplex residence hall was converted into an indoor practice facility for the baseball and softball teams.